 What is Tempranillo wine?

-Great terroir may influence a regional wine style’s nuances, but it is the raw materials that enable the magic to happen.
+Great terroir may influence a regional wine style’s nuances, but the raw materials enable the magic to happen.
 Fortunately, Spain has both.
 The Iberian Peninsula boasts some of the most varied and complex terroir in Europe, supported by an eclectic palate of internationally renowned grape varieties.
-The most important of these is undeniably Tempranillo.
+The most important of these is undeniably Tempranillo [pronunciation: tehm-prah-nee-yoh].
 Spain’s most famous red grape is increasingly planted in regions as diverse as Australia’s Yarra Valley and California’s Sonoma County.
 The grape has a multitude of synonyms: Tempranillo is known as Tinto Fino or Tinto del Pais in Ribera del Duero and Toro, where it ripens to produce immensely concentrated and structured wines.
 Yet in Catalunya, growers know the variety as ‘Ull de Llebre.’
 In the arid plains of Castilla – La Mancha, you’ll be drinking a glass of Cencibel.
 Across the border in Portugal, winemakers blend Tinta Roriz in their ancient cellars.
 Others call it Aragonez.
 It is one of the most ubiquitous grapes in Europe and one of the most heavily planted in the world.
-But, Tempranillo is every bit the equal of Cabernet Sauvignon and Syrah.
+But Tempranillo is every bit the equal of Cabernet Sauvignon and Syrah.
+Experience this outstanding grape with Cellar Tours on a Luxury Wine Tour in Northern Spain.

 The Origin’s of the Tempranillo Grape